The Wallflowers: 1995–1998: Bringing Down the Horse

 The band continued to tour and gain popularity.
-In February 1997, the Wallflowers completed a tour opening for Sheryl Crow before beginning a string of their own headlining shows beginning at the end of February and running through May.
+In February 1997, The Wallflowers completed a tour opening for Sheryl Crow before beginning a string of their own headlining shows beginning at the end of February and running through May.
 On February 24, the second single from Bringing Down the Horse, "One Headlight", was released.
 "One Headlight" received heavy radio play, which propelled Bringing Down the Horse to Platinum certification on March 4 by selling one million copies of the album.
 Within six weeks, sales for Bringing Down the Horse doubled and on April 16, the album received Double-Platinum status by selling two million copies.
-In mid-May, the Wallflowers crossed over to Europe for a three-week-long tour.
-Upon return in mid-June, the Wallflowers continued to tour the United States.
+In mid-May, The Wallflowers crossed over to Europe for a three-week-long tour.
+Upon return in mid-June, The Wallflowers continued to tour the United States.
 On June 12, Dylan received his first Rolling Stone magazine cover.
 In the accompanying interview, Dylan spoke both candidly and at length about his lineage for the first time.
 Five days later, album sales for Bringing Down the Horse reached the three million mark, qualifying the album for Triple-Platinum status.
-On June 21, the Wallflowers co-headlined a festival at Texas Motor Speedway called Rock Fest.
+On June 21, The Wallflowers co-headlined a festival at Texas Motor Speedway called Rock Fest.
 The day-long festival drew upwards of 400,000 people, making it one of the largest concerts in US history.

-On July 2, 1997, the Wallflowers kicked off a co-headlining tour with Counting Crows that continued through September.
+On July 2, 1997, The Wallflowers kicked off a co-headlining tour with Counting Crows that continued through September.
 This tour included opening acts by Bettie Serveert, Engine 88, Gigolo Aunts, and That Dog, with each opening band touring for a three-week stretch.
-The Wallflowers took over full-headlining duties for several shows in July when Counting Crows were unable to perform due to Duritz's swollen vocal chords.
-On September 22, the Wallflowers released their third single from Bringing Down the Horse, "The Difference".
+The Wallflowers took over full-headlining duties for several shows in July when Counting Crows were unable to perform due to Duritz's swollen vocal cords.
+On September 22, The Wallflowers released their third single from Bringing Down the Horse, "The Difference".
 On October 30, Bringing Down the Horse hit another milestone by receiving Quadruple-Platinum status by selling four million copies.
-After taking the month of October off from touring, the Wallflowers hit the road again in November.
-On November 9 and 10, the Wallflowers broke from their headlining tour to open for the Rolling Stones at Dodger Stadium in Los Angeles.
-Less than a week later, the Wallflowers again broke from their tour to co-headline a private show at an arena in San Jose, California with Bob Dylan on November 14.
+After taking the month of October off from touring, The Wallflowers hit the road again in November.
+On November 9 and 10, The Wallflowers broke from their headlining tour to open for the Rolling Stones at Dodger Stadium in Los Angeles.
+Less than a week later, The Wallflowers again broke from their tour to co-headline a private show at an arena in San Jose, California with Bob Dylan on November 14.
 The Wallflowers continued to tour through the end of December.
 By the end of 1997, Bringing Down the Horse had become the most played album on rock radio and peaked at Number 4 on the Billboard 200 while "One Headlight" had received some 209,000 radio spins across all formats.